mljsgto222/Cordova_Plugin_AudioRecorder/README.md

 # Cordova_Plugin_AudioRecorder

-This is a cordova plugin for take audio record.
-And the record will be compressed into MP3 format.
+This is a cordova plugin for audio recording.
+And the record will be compressed into MP3 format by [LAME](http://lame.sourceforge.net/index.php).

 ## Supported Platforms